sdaruwala/Medica/README.md

 - **Scalability:** Easy to extend functionality with minimal impact on existing code.
 - **Maintainability:** Clear structure and adherence to SOLID principles improve code readability and testability.
 - **Testability:** Decoupled components and repository pattern facilitate isolated unit tests.

+Sure, here's the updated README content with the startup project and steps to view the page:

+---